 - "As a means of regaining grace and justice, penance was at all times necessary for those who had defiled their souls with any mortal sin. . . .
 (The Council of Trent, Sess.
 XIV, c. i)

 Pope Pius XI did not offer anything new.
 But he did reiterate the incorrect teaching in the Roman Catholic Church that our righteousness before God can be helped through our works.
-This is a false doctrine and is one of the main reasons at the Protestant Reformation happened.
-The excesses and false teachings of the Roman Catholic Church, particularly in the area of salvation, means the Roman Catholic Church is not Christian.
+This is a false doctrine and is one of the main reasons that the Protestant Reformation happened.
+The excesses and false teachings of the Roman Catholic Church, particularly in the area of salvation, mean the Roman Catholic Church is not Christian.

 This article is also available in: Español